Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Introduction, definitions and main conjecture

 \begin{remark} With a slightly more detailed analysis, the analogue of Proposition \ref{ents} should also hold for an arbitrary cluster map given (up to a permutation) by a composition of mutations, and for the corresponding entropies for any cluster algebra $\cA$, but a complete proof requires keeping track of the growth of the different components within each cluster. \end{remark}

 At this stage it is worth pointing out the numerical advantages of working with the Mahler entropy rather than using exact arithmetic to compute growth of degrees or heights of rational numbers.
 We will describe this for a general map $\varphi$ with the Laurent property, but the same considerations apply to computations with cluster variables, with minor modifications.
 The main idea is to write an approximation to the Mahler measure of the components of the $k$th iterate $\varphi^k(\bx) = (x_{1,k},\ldots,x_{N,k})$ in terms of a Riemann sum, that is \beq m(x_{j,k}) \approx \frac{1}{|\cI|} \sum_{i\in \cI} \log |x_{j,k} (\bx_i^*)|, \qquad j \in [1,N], \eeq where the points $\bx_i^*$ for $i$ belonging to some index set $\cI$ are equidistributed on $\T^N$ in the limit $|\cI|\to\infty$.
 There are various equidistribution results in the literature which are relevant to numerical approximation of Mahler measure, in particular the work on torsion points in \cite{bir}, which here corresponds to the obvious choice of a regular lattice of points on the flat torus i.e. choosing the components of $\bx_i^*$ to be $M$th roots of unity, so that $\bx_i^*=( e^{2\pi\ri j_1/M} ,\ldots, e^{2\pi\ri j_N/M})$ for $0\leq j_1,\ldots,j_N\leq M-1$, with $|\cI|=M^N$, or the results on Gaussian periods in \cite{habegger}; for a different approach, based on the doubling map, see \cite{pf}.
 Another convenient method, which reduces the likelihood of hitting a divergent logarithm when a point on the zero locus is chosen, is to use a Monte Carlo method, generating the points $\bx_i^*$ with a (pseudo)random number generator with a uniform distribution on the torus (in some sense, the doubling map used in \cite{pf} can be regarded as a pseudorandom number generator).
 However, regardless of what method is used to select equidistributed points $\bx_i^*$, here the main point is that one can regard each choice of point $\bx_i^*$ as initial data for $\varphi$, and then one computes its orbit $\bx_i^*,\varphi(\bx_i^*),\ldots,\varphi^n(\bx_i^*)$ up to some desired $n$, and for each $k\in [1,n]$ adds the contribution $\log | \cdot |$ of the $j$th component to the sum (\ref{sum}).
 Thus one obtains an approximation to the Mahler measures of each Laurent polynomial appearing in the first $n$ iterates of the orbit, then takes the component with largest Mahler measure in each iterate, and all of the computations are done very rapidly with floating point arithmetic.
+This is in contrast to the exact arithmetic with rational functions, or with rational numbers, that is required for numerical computation of the algebraic entropy $\cE$, or the Diophantine entropy $\cE_H$, respectively.